mbaumer/us_hep_funding/docs/_states/HI.md

 University of Hawaii 2014     1965000
                      2015     1680000
                      2016     1570000
+                     2017     1924000
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2017
+This state received no SC contracts from 2012-2018
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-42 NSF MPS grants, totalling $18,952,415.00
+102 NSF MPS grants, totalling $81,342,595.00

                                                     Amount ($)
 Institution
-UNIVERSITY OF HAWAII SYSTEMS                        12585130 CALIFORNIA ASSOCIATION FOR RESEARCH IN ASTRON        6355285 CARNEGIE MELLON UNIVERSITY                             12000 CALIFORNIA ASSOCIATION FOR RESEARCH IN ASTRONOMY           0
+ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN AST...
+42798506 UNIVERSITY OF HAWAII SYSTEMS                          25021936 CALIFORNIA ASSOCIATION FOR RESEARCH IN ASTRON          8093400 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN A          3571536 CALIFORNIA ASSOCIATION FOR RESEARCH IN ASTRONOMY       1795223 TRUSTEES OF THE COLORADO SCHOOL OF MINES                 49994 CARNEGIE MELLON UNIVERSITY                               12000
 ```
 ---
 ---